Well you all know how important starting your train layout is, and that’s exactly what Paul’s done:

 Please do keep ’em coming.

-And if you want to make your start, on your very own layout, the Beginner’s Guide is here.
+And if today is the day you get going on your layout and join the fun, the Beginner’s Guide is here.

 Best